GoogleCloudPlatform/professional-services-data-validator/README.md

 Please note that SHA256 is not a supported function on Teradata systems.
 If you wish to perform this comparison on Teradata you will need to [deploy a UDF to perform the conversion](https://github.com/akuroda/teradata-udf-sha2/blob/master/src/sha256.c).

-The concat validation (`--concat '*'`) will do everything except the hash.
-It will sanitize and concat the whole row, and then value compare the results.
+The concat validation (`--concat '*'`) will do everything up until the hash.
+It will sanitize and concatenate the specified columns, and then value compare the results.

 Comparison field validations (`--comp-fields column`) involve an value comparison of the column values.
 These values will be compared via a JOIN on their corresponding primary